Frequently Asked Questions

 How can I meet up with the club?

-Through a member, if you already know one, or by contacting the Membership Secretary who will provide you with information.
-The Club’s main activities are weekend meets which are held throughout the year (see guidelines below for attending meets).
-There are also ‘local’ activities based in Glasgow, Edinburgh, Inverness and Perth.
-Depending on the season these can be outdoor or indoor climbing and in the winter we meet locally to share our pictures and adventures from the previous season.
-Guests are very welcome to attend any of these events, but please also see the guidelines for attending meets.
+There are also ‘local’ activities based in Central Belt, Inverness and Perth.
+Depending on the season these can be outdoor or indoor climbing and in the winter we meet locally to share pictures of adventures from the previous season, see Regional Events.

 What level of fitness and competence is expected to come out with the club?